Froggy111/RBC-soccer-2025/hardware/bottom-plate/schematic.md

     - Breakout is used also to reduce how much the mouse sensor + base plate sticks out, to allow the line sensor ring to be closer to the field.

 **Motors:**
-JST from PWM outputs to motor drivers, as there is no place to put motor drivers flush (as mouse sensors take up the space).
+JST from PWM outputs to motor drivers, as there is no place to put motor drivers flush with bottom board (as mouse sensors take up the space).
 Level shifting from 3.3V logic of ESP32 to 5V logic of motor drivers.

 **Power:**
-This is the same as the top plate, minus the 1V8 supply.
+This is the same as the top plate.
 **Traces expected to carry large current should be thick!**
 12V and GND from the LiPOs.
 The LiPOs should be connected together in parallel before connecting to the board.
 That goes through decoupling capacitors, right next to the input port.
 4 decoupling capacitors are placed to allow easy adjustment of decoupling capacity.